 - An Enhanced DBS disclosure will be required for anyone with unsupervised access to children.
 Again, these shall be acceptable for 3 years from date of issue for supervised access to children.
 W11 Opera will accept valid disclosures initiated by other legitimate schools or organisations.

-- Chaperones will be appointed by the Wll Opera for the care of children during the production process.
+- Chaperones will be appointed by W11 Opera for the care of children during the production process.
 By law the chaperone is acting in loco parentis and should exercise the care which a good parent might be reasonably expected to give to a child.
 The maximum number of children in the chaperone’s care is not envisaged to be more than 12.

 - Principal chaperones will be DBS checked.

 - Chaperones will not usually have unsupervised access to children in their care.
-If unsupervised access is unavoidable, or if this is a requirement ofthe local authority, a criminal record disclosure will be sought.
+If unsupervised access is unavoidable, or if this is a requirement of the local authority, a criminal record disclosure will be sought.